Tree # 12

 The family can be seen as:

-• Patrick Hayde b 1826.
+- Patrick Hayde b 1826.
 Emigrated to America and settled in Kansas.
-This family is Tree # 12 and is detailed further in the Kansas posts page.
+This family is detailed further below.

 There was also a Thomas born 1821 who could be from this area.
 He was a mason in the civil war records.
 He arrived USA 1848 according to 1900 census.
 He was a widower in 1900.